 NewseumED offers free educational programs, primary sources and standards-aligned resources that focus on history, media literacy, civics and the First Amendment.

 Since 1997, we’ve produced educational resources and experiences powered by the content and collection of the Newseum.
-Our on-site offerings include free classes for visiting school groups, professional development workshops and adult team-building experiences.
+As part of the Freedom Forum Institute, our on-site offerings include free classes for visiting school groups, professional development workshops and adult team-building experiences.
 Online, we offer free access to historical front pages, videos and artifacts in the Newseum collection as well as lesson plans and interactive learning tools.
 In fall 2015, we debuted our new website and rebranded ourselves NewseumED.
 Within the first year, the number of registered website users soared 240%.
 We now reach over 10 million students, teachers and lifelong learners around the globe.

 The rebranding gives us our own identity and demonstrates our commitment to provide educational tools to cultivate the skills needed to be well-informed and empowered participants in crucial conversations about our nation’s past, present and future.
 Our content is framed by the freedoms and ideals protected by the First Amendment, which acts as a springboard to explore more about the opportunities and challenges of our democracy.